Century egg: Uses

-Century eggs can be eaten without further preparation other than peeling and rinsing them – on their own, or as a side dish.
+Century eggs can be eaten without further preparation other than peeling and rinsing them, akin to a traditional hard-boiled egg – on their own, or as a side dish.
 In central China, they are sliced into pieces and drizzled with black vinegar and served as a side dish.
 As an hors d'œuvre, the Cantonese wrap chunks of this egg with slices of pickled ginger root (sometimes sold on a stick as street food).
 A Shanghainese recipe mixes chopped century eggs with chilled tofu.
 In Taiwan, it is popular to eat sliced century eggs placed on top of cold tofu with katsuobushi, soy sauce, and sesame oil, in a style similar to Japanese hiyayakko.
 A variation of this recipe common in northern China is to slice century eggs over chilled silken (soft) tofu, add liberal quantities of shredded young ginger and chopped spring onions as a topping, and then drizzle light soy sauce and sesame oil over the dish, to taste.
 They are also used in a dish called old-and-fresh eggs, where chopped century eggs are combined with (or used to top) an omelette made with fresh eggs.
 The century eggs may also be cut into chunks and stir fried with vegetables, which is most commonly found in Taiwanese cuisine.